 EGCG / green tea and your skin

-Skin/wound repair, fibrosis, anti-ageing and cellulite
+Skin/wound repair, antioxidant activity, fibrosis, anti-ageing, cellulite

 The green tea extract EGCG (epigallocatechin gallate) is the most important active molecule in green tea and responsible for most of its beneficial effects.
 EGCG is well researched for it's antioxidant, lipolytic, skin repair, anti-fibrotic and overall anti-ageing action.